Michael Denton

-Michael John Denton (born 25 August 1943) is a British biochemist who is a proponent of intelligent design and a Senior Fellow at the Discovery Institute's Center for Science and Culture.
+Michael John Denton (born 25 August 1943) is a British biochemist and physician.
+He is a proponent of intelligent design and a senior fellow at the Center for Science and Culture at the Discovery Institute.
 He holds a PhD degree in biochemistry.
 Denton's book, Evolution: A Theory in Crisis, inspired intelligent design proponents Phillip Johnson and Michael Behe.

 Biography

-Denton gained a medical degree from Bristol University in 1969 and a PhD in biochemistry from King's College London in 1974.
+Denton earned a Doctor of Medicine from Bristol University in 1969 and his Ph.D. in biochemistry from King's College London in 1974.
 He was a senior research fellow in the Biochemistry Department at the University of Otago, Dunedin, New Zealand from 1990 to 2005.
 He later became a scientific researcher in the field of genetic eye diseases.
 He has spoken worldwide on genetics, evolution and the anthropic argument for design.
 Denton's current interests include defending the "anti-Darwinian evolutionary position" and the design hypothesis formulated in his book Nature’s Destiny.
 Denton described himself as an agnostic.
 He is currently a senior fellow at the Discovery Institute's Center for Science and Culture.